filcuk/docker-ms/README.md

 *Does not include instructions for setting up individual services, once running.*

 ## Notes
+- Please submit an [issue](https://github.com/filcuk/rpi-docker-starter/issues/new) if you find any errors
 - Be aware that you may need to use `docker compose` command instead of `docker-compose`, based on your version

 ## Steps